ganskef/LittleProxy-mitm/README.md

     at sun.security.ssl.Alerts.getSSLException(Alerts.java:208)
 ...
 ```
  * The LittleProxy features mitm and proxy chaining are mutually exclusive.
-See the Netty Feature request: Client proxy support [#1133](https://github.com/netty/netty/issues/1133) for a possibly solution resolved in Netty 5.
+See the issue [#1133](https://github.com/netty/netty/issues/1133) - Netty Feature request: Client proxy support - for a possibly solution resolved in Netty 5.
  * I'm not a natural English speaker/writer.
 So feel free to fix me if I'm wrong (or always in generally) and don't feel sad about a phrase.

 ----